Kenya Army Infantry

 The units of the Kenya Army Infantry are the principal fighting arms of the Kenya Army.
 The primary mission of the Infantry formations is to fight and win land battles within area of operational responsibilities in the defence of the nation against land – based aggression, while the secondary mission is the provision of aid and support to civil authorities in the maintenance of order.
-The Kenya School of Infantry (SOI) is located in Isiolo County.
+The Kenyan School of Infantry (SOI) is located in Isiolo County.

 History

 In the early 1960s 3rd, 5th, and 11th Battalions of the King's African Rifles (KAR) were based at Nanyuki, Gilgil (in the same town as 3rd Regiment Royal Horse Artillery, which was at Alanbrooke Barracks) and Nairobi (Langata) in rotation.